 Terra Mar Beach Tidepools

 So why am I pointing out Terra Mar beach over at Carlsbad?
 I find these reefs to be so unique.
-You can even watch the surfers and explore the tide pools at the same time.
+You can even watch the surfers and explore the tide pools simultaneously.

 Torrey Pines State Beach- Monterey Formation